ahsu1230/ReactShakeShack/resources/guide/08_react_states.md

 - *Hint* Use `e.target.value` to retrieve the values selected/input by the user.
 - *Hint* Remember that the modify a `state` variable, you can ONLY use `this.setState{...}`.
+- *Hint* All text in input are String values, so when a user inputs a number into the "Number of Food" input field, it will actually be a String value not an integer.
+Use the `parseInt()` Javascript function to convert from a string to a number.

 ### Step 4: Retrieve State Variables